crablab/dissertation/reports/plan/project_plan.md

 However, this research stems from a much larger flaw the author discovered when reading a blog [@goodspeed_travis_2010] on a similar device by Turning Technologies.
 The blogger writes "It can be seen from the code that the 0x1A IRAM byte holds the channel number.
 That is, if 0x20 is stored at 0x1A, the radio will be configured to 2,432 MHz.
 The other configuration bytes reveal that the MAC addresses are 24 bits, the checksum is 16 bits, and the device broadcasts at maximum power sourced from a 16MHz crystal".
 Whilst this analysis might seem innocuous the crucial discovery made in that blog post is the entire register is sent directly to the radio chip - there is no encryption.
 As stated later on "...packets could be broadcast by a reprogrammed Clicker or NHBadge to make a student in virtual attendance..." which is a very dangerous for a device intended to be used in Computer Science classes!

 @goodspeed_travis_2010 concentrates on the earlier and less advanced "Response Card" which does not have an LCD screen, as opposed to the device in Figure 1.
-His work was referenced and expanded in another blog by @killian_turning_2012 for which the code (now no longer directly available) was modified and re-worked by @mooney_nickmooney/turning-clicker_2019.
+Their work was referenced and expanded in another blog by @killian_turning_2012 for which the code (now no longer directly available) was modified and re-worked by @mooney_nickmooney/turning-clicker_2019.
 This software emulates the base station connected to the computer and outputs the results:

 ``` {.numberLines startFrom="89"}
 Serial.print(F("incoming: "));